- Mon-Fri: 8am-6pm

 Increased Vulnerability

-Patients or residents undergoing treatment often have compromised immune systems, making them more susceptible to infections spread by pests.
+Patients or residents undergoing treatment often have compromised immune systems, making them more susceptible to infections spread by them.
 This can further complicate their recovery process and create additional health risks.

 Allergic Reactions